niklaushirt/istio-introduction/README.md

    kubectl apply -f ~/istio/samples/bookinfo/policy/mixer-rule-ratings-denial.yaml
   ```

-* To verify if your rule has been enforced, point your browser to your BookInfo Applicatio.
+* To verify if your rule has been enforced, point your browser to your BookInfo Application.
 You'll notice you see no stars from the reviews section unless you are logged in as _jason_, in which case you'll see black stars.

 ![access-control](images/access.png)